eralpship/web-dev-workshop/docs/error-handling-caching.md

 +     </QueryClientProvider>
     );
   }

   export default App;
 ```

 Now that it's set up, let's clean up the weather service implementation using `react-query`

-Move weather api related code from `src/hooks/useWeatherConditions.ts` into `src/services/weather.ts`.
-And add some error handling
+Create a new file `src/services/weather.ts` and move the weather api related code from `src/hooks/useWeatherConditions.ts` into `src/services/weather.ts`.
+Let's also add some error handling:

 **src/services/weather.ts**